I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 Similar to how Moz inspects SERPs for Page Authority and Domain Authority, LTP consolidates these metrics into one overarching Keyword Difficulty score.
 This makes quick scans through SERPs a breeze.
 The SERP analysis also incorporates a cluster of other metrics including Majestic Trust Flow metrics, domain age and link profiles.

 Two of my other favorite features are SERP Availability and a “strongest competitor” evaluation.
 The SERP availability metric is yet another way to evaluate SERP crowding, but with the most user-friendly dashboard I’ve seen.
-LTP shows you exactly what will be siphoning away clicks, and by how much.
+LTP shows you exactly what information will be siphoning away clicks, and by how much.

 The “strongest competitor” evaluation shows you which site is going to be the most difficult to beat in SERPs.